aborroy/alfresco-ai-framework/docs/lab2-chat.md

         dimensions: 768
 ```

 The prompt is processed using the [ChatClient](https://github.com/spring-projects/spring-ai/blob/main/spring-ai-core/src/main/java/org/springframework/ai/chat/client/ChatClient.java) class to process the query.
-The [QuestionAnswerAdvisor](https://github.com/spring-projects/spring-ai/blob/main/spring-ai-core/src/main/java/org/springframework/ai/chat/client/advisor/QuestionAnswerAdvisor.java) class provides the additional context searching the `DEFAULT_TOP_K` most relevant results from the `vectorStore`.
+The [QuestionAnswerAdvisor](https://github.com/spring-projects/spring-ai/blob/main/spring-ai-core/src/main/java/org/springframework/ai/chat/client/advisor/QuestionAnswerAdvisor.java) class provides the additional context searching the `DEFAULT_TOP_K` most relevant results from the `vectorStore` using the `nomic-embed-text` embedding.
 These context is used together with the `qwen2.5` LLM to build the chat response.

 ```java